 With the help of the return portal, you can process returns easily and quickly and receive them directly in the returns overview in your Sendcloud account.
 Below we explain how you can set up and activate the portal in a few simple steps.
-If you want to learn more about the return portal, check out the introductory article.

 Step 1: Set-up your brand

 Now we need to add a return address, which is the address you will receive the return parcels at.
 You can directly Add a new return address or navigate to Settings > Addresses > Return Address and click on the "Create new" button.

 - Fill in all your return address details

 - You can set a label for easier recognition of your return address within the Sendcloud panel

 - Click on Save and your first return address is set

 - If you have physical shops and you would like to offer your customers to return orders in-store, check the shop addresses as store location.
 These addresses will be used to offer return in-store option to your customers.
 Read below how to offer this option.

 Go to 'Returns' via the settings in your SendCloud panel.
 Here you can set up your branded portal.